mikenakis/MikeNakis.Clio/MikeNakis.Clio.README.md

 ## To do:

+- TODO: Add help message about response files.
 - TODO: Add support for including some free text in usage help: a short help prefix and a number of help footnotes.
 - TODO: Remove all strictly-speaking-unnecessary functionality from the Clio interface, move it to extension methods.
 - TODO: Add support for the end-of-options switch (`--`).
-- TODO: Add support for the more-arguments-in-file argument.
 - TODO: Add more functionality for creating enum arguments.
 - TODO: Clarify the message about combining short-form options into one argument by mentioning that it applies to switches and to options with a preset.
 Give a correct example by searching for either switches or options with a preset.
 (As it stands, the example will include any named options with a short-form name, and this may include an option without a preset, which cannot really be combined.)
 - TODO: Improve user-exception messages.